fbpx

 Overview

-This unit presents a survey of the formative era of Christendom, covering the rise of Christian culture after the fall of Rome until the end of the fourteenth century.
-More specifically, students will study how and why the Carolingian Empire rose to prominence during the eighth century, the issues at stake for the European monarchies and the Church during the investiture conflict of the twelfth century, and the philosophical, religious, and technological expansion of Europe during the twelfth and thirteenth centuries.
+This unit presents a survey of the formative era of Christendom, covering the rise of Christian culture after the fall of the western Roman empire until the end of the fourteenth century.
+More specifically, students will study how and why the Carolingian Empire rose to prominence during the eighth century, the often fraught but sometimes fruitful relations between Christian Europe and the world of Islam, the issues at stake for the European monarchies and the Church during the investiture conflict of the twelfth century, and the philosophical, religious, and technological expansion of Europe during the twelfth and thirteenth centuries.
 Special attention will be given to the historiographical debates regarding the ways in which we characterise and describe the events of the Middle Ages.

 Learning outcomes